 - In-line controls may not be compatible with all brands and are sometimes subject to breaking and/or interfering with the audio experience since there are more parts to go wrong.

-- Pay attention to the poundage for these devices: Even the best noise cancelling headphones are some of the heaviest (the battery and microphone system adds extra weight)
+- Pay attention to the poundage for these devices: Even the best noise-canceling headphones are some of the heaviest (the battery and microphone system adds extra weight)

 - Too much weight can make headphones annoying to carry around or give people headaches: know your tolerance for heavy ear-cups and what you are willing to carry around.